abc-datacamp/abc-intro-2-r/chapter2.md

 Use indexing vectors to access specific elements, or complete rows or columns.
 For example, `USPersonalExpenditure[1, 3]` returns the element in the first row, third column.
 Return the same element, but using character index vectors to indicate the rows and columns.

 A blank vector in either the row or column specification implies we want all elements in that dimension.
-Get all Private Education expeditures.
+Get all Private Education expenditures.
 If your result is one-dimensional, it is by default returned as a vector.
 If you don't want this behavior, you can use the
 `drop=FALSE` option.

 Remember all of the elements in a matrix must be of the same data type.
 If you assign one element